kiranbattase/Mycode-demo/README.md

 # Mycode-demo
-This is my firs git Repository
+This is my firs git Repository.
 Author - Kiran Battase